-These condensed consolidated interim financial information are presented in U.A.E.
+These interim condensed consolidated financial information are presented in U.A.E.
 Dirhams ("AED") rounded to the nearest thousand, since that is the currency in which the majority of the Group's transactions are denominated.

 d) Use of estimates and judgments